apify/actor-whitepaper/README.md

 ## Sharing and publishing

-...
+Once an Actor is developed, the Actor platform lets you share it with other specific users, and decide whether you want to make its source code open or closed.

+You can also publish the Actor for anyone to use on a marketplace like [Apify Store](https://apify.com/store).
+The Actor will get its public landing page like `https://apify.com/bob/screenshot-taker`, showing its README, description of inputs, outputs, API examples, etc.
+Once published, your Actor is automatically exposed to a growing audience of users and potential customers.

-## Monetization
+### Monetization

-To create a SaaS product, one usually needs to:
+To build a SaaS product, one usually needs to:

 1. Develop the product
-2. Write what it does and how to use it
+2. Write documentation
+3. Find and buy a domain name
+4. Set up a website
-3. Setup infrastructure where it runs and scales
+5. Setup cloud infrastructure where it runs and scales
-4. Handle billing, taxes, and payments
+6. Handle payments, billing, and taxes
-5. Find and buy a domain name
-6. Create a website
-7. Market the product (content, ads, SEO, ...)
+7. Marketing (content, ads, SEO, ...)
-8. Sale the product (demos, procurement, )
+8. Sales (demos, procurement, )

-9. Customer support
+Building software as an Actor and deploying it to the Apify platform changes this to:

+1. Develop the Actor
+2. Write README
+3. Publish Actor on Apify Store
+4. Earn income

-Packaging software as an Actor and deploying it to a cloud platform such as Apify can take away steps 3 to 8, making it easier and faster to lunch new SaaS products and earn income on them.
+Packaging your software as Actors makes it faster to lunch new small SaaS products and then earn income on them, using various monetization options, e.g. fixed rental fee or payment per result.

-The platforms can offer various payment models, such as regular fixed rental fee, payment per result, or variable payment per arbitrary item.
-The software can be closed-source or open-source.
-This is the choice of the developer.

-Actors provide a new way for software developers to monetize their skills, brining creator economy model to SaaS products.
+Actors provide a new way for software developers like you to monetize their skills, bringing the creator economy model to SaaS.